2013 - IBM Research Outstanding Technical Accomplishment Award

 2013 - IBM Research A-Level Accomplishment Award

 2010 - IBM Research A-Level Accomplishment Award

 We are hiring!
 Multiple positions available.
 Apply here if you are interested.

-- We are giving a tutorial on Transparent Machine Learning for Information Extraction at EMNLP 2015 on Sept.
-17 [link]
+- We gave a tutorial on Transparent Machine Learning for Information Extraction at EMNLP 2015 on Sept.
+17 [link] [slides in pdf]

 Information extraction (IE) refers to the task of extracting structured information from unstructured or semi-structured data.
 In recent years, IE has become increasingly important to a wide array of enterprise applications, ranging from Business Intelligence to Data-as-a-Service.
 Such applications drive the following main requirements for IE systems: accuracy, productivity, scalability, expressiviity, transparency, and customizability.